Transfer Learning of CATE with Kernel Ridge Regression: Theoretical Results

 \begin{corollary}[Optimal MSE bound among candidates] Assume that we run \texttt{COKE} under the same setup as in Theorem~\ref{theorem; main theorem}.
 Then, with probability at least \(1-2n^{-11}\), the following holds:

 Here, the symbol \(\lesssim\) hides absolute constants and the parameters \(\sigma\) and \(\xi\).

 \end{corollary}

-Its proof is deferred to Section~\labelcref{section; proof RA learner}.
-We observe that the optimal MSE over the grid of regularizers matches to the lower bound, as will be discussed in Theorem~\ref{theorem; lower bound}.
-Again, the assumption of an upper bound on $\|h^\star\|_{\cF}$ is imposed solely for simplicity.
-The same result holds even if $\|h^\star\|_{\cF}$ takes on a reasonably large value; details are provided in the proof.
-A natural question is how to choose the regularizer $\bm{\lambda}$ that minimizes $\cE_\cT(\hat{h}_{\bm{\lambda}})$, i.e., \( \arg \min_{\bm{\lambda}\in\bm{\Lambda}} \cE_\cT(\hat{h}_{\bm{\lambda}})\).
+Its proof is deferred to Appendix~\labelcref{section: proof RA learner}.
+We observe that the optimal MSE over the grid of regularizers matches the lower bound, as will be discussed in Theorem~\ref{theorem; lower bound}.
+A natural question is how to choose the regularizer $\bm{\lambda} \in \bLambda$ that minimizes $\cE_\cT(\hat{h}_{\bm{\lambda}})$.
 The next section provides an oracle inequality for our model selection procedure.